 ---|---|---|---|

-Region-based | The number of miles required to redeem an award is based on the region you are flying to. | More flexible than distance-based charts | Can be difficult to compare different regions |
+Region-based | Price is based on the region you are flying to and from. | More nuanced pricing than zone-based charts. | Can be complex with many origin/destination pairs. |

-Hybrid | Combines multiple types of award charts (e.g. region and distance) | Can offer diverse redemption opportunities | Lack of transparency and potential for complexity |
+Hybrid | Combines multiple chart types. | Can offer diverse redemption opportunities. | Lack of transparency and potential for complexity. |

 Understanding Your Program’s Award Chart